apache/trafficserver/doc/reference/configuration/records.config.en.rst

   into a SSL record when replying over a SSL session.
 In some circumstances this setting can improve response latency by reducing buffering at the SSL layer.
 The default of ``0`` means to always write all available data into a single SSL record.
+A value of ``-1`` means to determine the record size dynamically.
+Specifically, use small TLS records that fit into a single TCP segment for the first 1 MB of data, increase record size to 16 KB after that to optimize throughput, and then reset record size back to a single segment after 1 second of inactivity—lather, rinse, repeat.

 .. ts:cv:: CONFIG proxy.config.ssl.session_cache.timeout INT 0